langchain-ai/opengpts/README.md

 The final architecture is dead simple - just a call to a language model, parameterized by a system message.
 This allows the GPT to take on different personas and characters.
-This is clearly far less powerful than Assistants or RAGBots (which have access to external sources of data/computation) - but it’s still valuable!
+This is clearly far less powerful than Assistants or RAGBots (which have access to external sources of data/computation) - but it's still valuable!
 A lot of popular GPTs are just system messages at the end of the day, and CharacterAI is crushing it despite largely just being system messages as well.